 Place the milk back over low heat and add the fresh purple lavender flowers you put aside.
 Then taste the milk and add extra honey (or sugar) if you want it to be sweeter.
 Take the pan off the heat and let the milk cool down fully at room temperature.
 Then place it in the fridge for at least an hour until it is ice cold.
 I don’t know what type of ice cream maker you got.
 Depending on your device, follow the specific instructions to turn the mascarpone mixture into ice cream.

 Once that is done, scoop the freshly made lavender ice cream recipe into bowls.
 Sprinkle with extra lavender flowers and serve immediately.

 Easy Honey & Orange Ice Cream Recipe

 This next ice cream recipe is totally different from the previous lavender ice cream recipe.

 Did you know that there are 2 desserts in just 1 fresh orange!

 My orange ice cream recipe below was born right after I prepared an orange carpaccio.
-Those thick bright orange rinds I was going to throw out looked so good, what a shame!
+Those thick bright orange rinds I was going to throw out looked so good to get rid of, what an absolute shame!

-So I decided to use that orange rind in another sweet recipe.
+Hence my decision to use that fresh orange rind and turn it in another sweet dessert recipe.

-Grating seemed the best option and since I was experimenting with my new ice cream maker around that time, well orange ice cream seemed like a great idea.
+And since I was experimenting with my new ice cream maker around that time, well orange ice cream seemed like a great idea to make.

 I prefer yogurt or a yogurt and cream mixture as a base for my homemade ice cream.